An Inexact Augmented Lagrangian Framework for Nonconvex Optimization with Nonlinear Constraints: Introduction

 Unlike its convex counterpart~\cite{nedelcu2014computational,lan2016iteration,xu2017inexact}, the convergence rate and the complexity of iALM for ~\eqref{prob:nc} are not well-understood, see Section~\ref{sec:related work} for a review of the related literature.
 Indeed, addressing this important theoretical gap is one of the contributions of our work.
 In addition, {

-$\triangleright$ { We derive the convergence rate of iALM to first- or second-order optimality, and find the total iteration complexity of iALM using different solvers for the augmented Lagrangian subproblems.
-Our complexity bounds match the best theoretical results in optimization, see Section~\ref{sec:related work}.} \\[2mm] $\triangleright$ Our iALM framework is future-proof in the sense that different subsolvers can be substituted. \\[2mm] $\triangleright$ We propose a geometric condition that simplifies the algorithmic analysis for iALM, and clarify its connection to well-known Polyak-Lojasiewicz \cite{karimi2016linear} and Mangasarian-Fromovitz \cite{bertsekas1982constrained} conditions.
-We also verify this condition for key problems in Section~\ref{sec:experiments}.
+$\triangleright$ { We derive the convergence rate of iALM to first-order optimality for solving \eqref{prob:01} or second-order optimality for solving \eqref{prob:01} with $g=0$, and find the total iteration complexity of iALM using different solvers for the augmented Lagrangian subproblems. {We provide an extensive comparison with the existing complexity results in optimization, see Section~\ref{sec:related work}}.} \\[2mm] $\triangleright$ Our iALM framework is future-proof in the sense that different subsolvers can be substituted. \\[2mm] $\triangleright$ We propose a geometric condition that simplifies the algorithmic analysis for iALM, and clarify its connection to well-known Polyak-Lojasiewicz \cite{karimi2016linear} and Mangasarian-Fromovitz \cite{bertsekas1982constrained} conditions.
+We also verify this condition for key problems in Appendices \ref{sec:verification2} and \ref{sec:adexp}.